standard-crypto/ENS-Guilds/README.md

 ### ENS Under the Hood

-The ENS stack is composed of Registries, Resolvers, and Records.
+Background: The ENS stack is composed of Registries, Resolvers, and Records.
 Registries govern ownership of names an allows users to set Resolvers for their names, Resolvers answer queries about names, and Records describe the types of questions that can be asked of a name.

 In practice there is a single Registry for the `.eth` domain where users register `.eth` names and set the Resolvers for their name and its sub-names.
 There are a few deployed versions of `PublicResolver` provided by ENS that most names will